 Oracle to Postgres Migration: Because Postgres has thousands of free extensions

 Since Postgres is an open-source DB, there are thousands of free extensions and add-ons that can greatly enhance database performance.
 At Oracle, the cost of similar functionality adds up fast.
 Though Oracle does offer provide many tools, they are add-on solutions that attract additional processor licensing costs, software update licensing costs and support fees.
-About Real-time Oracle Replication
+Aurora Postgres and How to Setup Up Logical Replication

 Oracle to Postgres Migration: Benefit from Easy Application Programming with Postgres

 Both Oracle and Postgres provide application APIs for communicating with databases.
 However, a big Postgres benefit is that it is open source.
 A developer can simply include the header files in the project to directly access any of the Postgres components.
 Debezium CDC Explained